Hugh L. Burleson: Ordained ministry

 Burleson was ordained deacon by Bishop Charles Chapman Grafton of Fond du Lac on June 24, 1893, and priest in 1894 by Bishop William Paret of Maryland.
 He served as curate at the Church of the Holy Communion in New York City from 1893 to 1894, and then as rector of St. Mark's Church in Waupaca, Wisconsin from 1894 to 1898.
 From 1898 to 1900 he was assistant at St. Luke's Church in Rochester, New York, while in 1900 he was elected dean of Gethsemane Cathedral in Fargo, North Dakota.
-While in Fargo, he started the North Dakota Sheaf, the first church publication in North Dakota, and was active in both York Rite and Scottish Rite Masonry.
+While in Fargo, he started the North Dakota Sheaf, the first Episcopal Church publication in North Dakota, and was active in both York Rite and Scottish Rite Masonry.
 From 1909 to 1916, Burleson was editorial secretary of the Episcopal Board of Missions and editor of the Spirit of Missions in New York City.

 Bishop

-On October 25, 1916, Burleson was elected Missionary Bishop of South Dakota, and was consecrated on December 14, 1916, by Presiding Bishop Daniel S. Tuttle.
+On October 25, 1916, Burleson was elected Missionary Bishop of South Dakota, and was consecrated on December 14, 1916 with Presiding Bishop Daniel S. Tuttle as chief consecrator.
 He retained the bishopric until his resignation on September 28, 1931, to serve as the assistant of the presiding bishop.
 He died on August 1, 1933, in Custer, South Dakota.